-The literature has typically employed two different modes of assessment for capturing export performance: subjective and objective (Katsikeas et al., 2000).
+The literature has typically employed two different modes of assessment for capturing export performance: subjective and objective (Katsikeas, Leonidou, and Morgan 2000).
 Objective or "hard" indicators measure export performance based on reported financial metrics.
-On the other hand, subjective indicators are judgmental and reflect the respondent's perceptions regarding performance, both financial and non-financial (Dess and Beard, 1984).
-Although objective measures may seem to be more reliable for evaluating export performance, previous research has shown that there are limitations associated with utilizing objective indicators, especially for SMEs, raising questions about their validity (e.g., Day and Wensley, 1988; Lages et al., 2005).
-Below, we discuss some of these limitations.
+In contrast, subjective indicators are judgmental and reflect the respondent's perceptions regarding performance, both financial and nonfinancial (Dess and Beard 1984).
+Although objective measures may seem to be more reliable for evaluating export performance, previous research has shown that there are limitations associated with utilizing objective indicators, especially for SMEs, raising questions about their validity (e.g., Day and Wensley 1988; Lages, Lages, and Lages 2005).
+Next, we discuss some of these limitations.

-First, obtaining financial data can be extremely fraught, especially when dealing with smaller firms; secondary information on firms' export activities is seldom publicly available, and many privately-owned firms are reluctant to disclose financial information to researchers (Lages et al., 2005; Morgan et al., 2004).
-Second, even for publicly-listed firms, specific information related to export activities is not typically provided in financial reports (Katsikeas et al., 2000; Lages et al., 2005; Madsen, 1998).
+First, obtaining financial data can be extremely fraught, especially when dealing with smaller firms; secondary information on firms' export activities is seldom publicly available, and many privately owned firms are reluctant to disclose financial information to researchers (Lages, Lages, and Lages 2005; Morgan, Kaleka, and Katsikeas 2004).
+Second, even for publicly listed firms, specific information related to export activities is not typically provided in financial reports (Katsikeas, Leonidou, and Morgan 2000; Lages, Lages, and Lages 2005; Madsen 1998).
 Third, performance evaluation is highly idiosyncratic, and firms often view export performance differently from one another.
-A financial outcome that is perceived as a success by one company can be a failure for another, or even for the same company under different conditions (Brouthers et al., 2009; Diamantopoulos and Kakkos, 2007).
-Fourth, the use of different accounting standards complicates the comparison of outcomes (Brouthers et al., 2009; Hult et al., 2008; Lages et al., 2005).
+A financial outcome that is perceived as a success by one company can be a failure for another, or even for the same company under different conditions (Brouthers et al. 2009; Diamantopoulos and Kakkos 2007).
+Fourth, the use of different accounting standards complicates the comparison of outcomes (Brouthers et al. 2009; Hult et al. 2008; Lages, Lages, and Lages 2005).

 Subjective measures of export performance seem to be particularly relevant for SMEs.
-There is evidence that SME managers tend to rely heavily on perceptions of export performance when making decisions and formulating actions (e.g., Carneiro et al., 2016; Madsen and Moen, 2018; Sadeghi et al., 2018).
-In addition, subjective measures are viewed as strong indicators of the extent to which the firm has exploited the available export opportunities and been successful in its chosen export strategy (Cavusgil and Zou, 1994; Lages and Lages, 2004).
-Finally, several studies have found that subjective and objective measures are highly correlated (e.g., Dess and Robinson, 1984; Venkatraman and Ramanujam, 1987).
+There is evidence that SME managers tend to rely heavily on perceptions of export performance when making decisions and formulating actions (e.g., Carneiro et al. 2016; Madsen and Moen 2018; Sadeghi, Rose, and Chetty 2018).
+In addition, subjective measures are viewed as strong indicators of the extent to which the firm has exploited the available export opportunities and been successful in its chosen export strategy (Cavusgil and Zou 1994; Lages and Lages

+2004).
+Finally, several studies have found that subjective and objective measures are highly correlated (e.g., Dess and Robinson 1984; Venkatraman and Ramanujam 1987).

 The SME managers with whom we spoke were cognizant of the limitations of objective measures and showed a clear inclination toward evaluating export performance based on their own perceptions and interpretations.
-As one manager commented:
+As one manager commented.

 You cannot only rely on accounting measures for assessing the firm's outcomes.
-If not used properly, they can be misleading [...] these numbers are only meaningful when they are seen in the unique context of the firm.
+If not used properly, they can be misleading....
+These numbers are only meaningful when they are seen in the unique context of the firm.

 Subjective measures are particularly applicable for the context of our research, as our aim is to investigate managers' perceptions and the value that they place on different aspects of export performance.
 As concluded by Hult et al. (2008, p.
-1071), "The use of primary data for measuring performance in IB is particularly appropriate when the researcher is aiming to identify not only the goals associated with a specific strategy but also the understanding and interpretation of an organization's performance goals by managers".
+1071), "The use of primary data for measuring performance in [international business] is particularly appropriate when the researcher is aiming to identify not only the goals associated with a specific strategy but also the understanding and interpretation of an organization's performance goals by managers."